 The posts in the series cluster around two main interlinked themes.
 The first is building community, something which we know is often a particular concern for postgraduate researchers.
 The individual nature of postgraduate research can lead to feelings of isolation, loneliness and lack of connection with research communities.
 The results of the recent Postgraduate Research Experience Survey (PRES) suggest that this is even more acute during the pandemic, something which was also a consistent message in the University monthly Pulse surveys through this academic year.
 We also know that tackling this is not a straightforward task, and that the approaches to building community for taught students are not always appropriate for researchers.
 However, there are many effective examples at the University, and supporting greater community building will continue to be a priority for the Doctoral College.
 The posts on this theme give us insight into a number of existing initiatives.
 Daniel Heathcote reflects on what his PhD internship experience (working on the QAA Enhancement theme: resilient learning communities) has taught him about building postgraduate research communities.
 Niamh MacSweeney and Laura Klinkhamer give an overview of how they founded and developed Edinburgh ReproducibiliTea and Aigli Raouna reflects on the experience of setting up and editing Research Bow, a postgraduate research blog from the School of Health in Social Science.
 Kitty Wheater and Harriet Harris from the University Chaplaincy Service share how they launched their long standing idea for a PhD book club in the past year.

 The second theme is around how structures for postgraduate research are evolving and adapting to the changing nature of research.
 The last few decades have seen immense changes in terms of research degree structure, the supervisory role and career destinations and an increasingly diverse postgraduate researcher population (see for example, 1.2.3).
 The posts in the series highlight initiatives which aim to address and support some of these changes.
-We hear from the Students’ Association about new postgraduate researcher representative posts, from the EU SHAPE-ID project team on support for interdisciplinary researchers, from Diane Gill of the Scottish Graduate School of Social Science (SGSSS) on a project into widening access in postgraduate research, from Patrick Hadoke and Fiona Philippi on research supervision, and from Layla Mathieson for a fascinating account of developing and undertaking a Student-Led, Independently Created Course (or SLICC) in Healthcare Innovation and Entrepreneurship during lockdown.
+Among others, we hear from the EU SHAPE-ID project team on support for interdisciplinary researchers, from Diane Gill of the Scottish Graduate School of Social Science (SGSSS) on a project into widening access in postgraduate research, from Patrick Hadoke and Fiona Philippi on research supervision, and from Layla Mathieson for a fascinating account of developing and undertaking a Student-Led, Independently Created Course (or SLICC) in Healthcare Innovation and Entrepreneurship during lockdown.

 - Doctoral College webpages: https://www.ed.ac.uk/doctoral-college